 For the purpose of this discussion, I do not consider first-person shooter console games to be wargames.

 My primary interest in wargaming is as a tool for understanding historical conflicts, supplementing reading.
 Therefore, I tend to be more interested in the simulation model than in the game as a game.
 It's an important distinction because many people are offended by the thought you may play the Germans in a simulation of the invasion of Normandy, yet would not think twice about your reading of a book or watching of a movie on the subject.
 Their thinking is that playing a game demeans the suffering endured by the people affected by the real event.
 If the first twenty minutes of Saving Private Ryan isn't in poor taste, why would a tactical simulation of the landing on Omaha Beach be in poor taste, considering that each provides you with a different level of understanding of what transpired on June 6, 1944?
 It's fine, and even healthy, to feel so uncomfortable simulating certain conflicts that you refuse to do so because they hit close to home and trigger strong emotions.
-However, it is unfair to condemn people only because they choose to simulate a conflict, read or write a book about a conflict, or watch or make a movie about a conflict.
+It is, however, unfair to condemn people only because they choose to simulate a conflict, read or write a book about a conflict, or watch or make a movie about a conflict.
 And just because someone is willing to play a wargame, read a book, or watch a movie, does not mean that person does not experience strong emotions from doing so.